EricGebhart/bike-gear-calc/README.md

 ## To do.

- * add mph to the any-bike, etc. For speeds at RPM.
-People use mph still?
- * refactor the tests to match the last refactor...
  * Fix floating point comparisons in the tests
- * Add clojure specs for the data.
+ * Add clojure specs for the data.  -- part way done.
  * Add directives so it will work in both clojure and clojurescript
  * An old fashioned, printable gear shifting chart ?
  * Perhaps a CLI ?